Generic Name: linezolid (lin-AYZ-oh-lid)

 Brand Name: Zyvox

-Zyvox tablets is an oxazolidinone antibiotic.
+Zyvox tablets are an oxazolidinone antibiotic.
 It works by interfering with the production of proteins needed by bacteria to grow.

 Do NOT use Zyvox tablets if:

 - you are allergic to any ingredient in Zyvox tablets

 - you are taking an amphetamine (eg, dextroamphetamine), an anorexiant (eg, phentermine), a catechol-O-methyltransferase (COMT) inhibitor (eg, entacapone), cyclobenzaprine, dexmethylphenidate, fentanyl, levodopa, meperidine, sibutramine, a sympathomimetic (eg, pseudoephedrine), tetrabenazine, or a triptan (eg, sumatriptan)